314dev/PI/docs/source/starter/converting.rst

 2. Move the optimizer(s) and schedulers
 =======================================
-Move your optimizers to the :func:`~pytorch_lightning.core.LightningModule.configure_optimizers` hook.
+Move your optimizers to the :func:`~pi_ml.core.LightningModule.configure_optimizers` hook.

 .. testcode::